A 20-Second Cadence View of Solar-Type Stars and Their Planets with TESS: Asteroseismology of Solar Analogs and a Re-characterization of pi Men c: Observations

 Figure \ref{fig:scatter} demonstrates that the 20-second light curves binned to 2-minute cadence show a strong magnitude-dependent improvement in precision compared to the original 2-minute cadence light curves.
 To illustrate this more clearly, Figure \ref{fig:scatter}c shows the ratio of the two measurements, again as a function of TESS magnitude.
 The average scatter for 20-second light curves is $\approx$\,25\% lower at $T=$\,6\,mag, $\approx$\,10\% lower at $T=$\,8\,mag and reaches parity with the 2-minute light curves around $T=$\,13\,mag.
 The same effect is seen for light curves binned to 1-hour cadence (Figure \ref{fig:scatter}d), but with larger scatter.
 Table \ref{tab:ratios} lists the median ratios in bins of one magnitude (orange circles in the bottom panels of Figure \ref{fig:scatter}) for each dataset, which may be used to approximate the precision of 20-second data relative to that of 2-minute data in the magnitude range $T=6-16$\,mag.

 The improvement shown in Figure 2 can partially be explained by the difference in cosmic-ray rejection algorithms applied to 20-second and 2-minute data.
 Specifically, 20-second data does not undergo onboard cosmic ray mitigation.
-Instead, cosmic ray mitigation is performed through post-processing by the SPOC.
+Instead, cosmic ray mitigation is performed through post-processing by the SPOC, which identifies cadences affected by cosmic rays and attempts to correct their flux values.
 The onboard processing removes exposures with the highest and lowest flux for each stack of ten 2-second exposures, which leads to a 20\% reduction in effective exposure time for 2-minute data \citep{vanderspek18}.
 This shorter effective exposure time would correspond to a precision penalty of $\approx$10\% for 2-minute data if exposures were randomly rejected.
 Pre-flight simulations predicted a penalty closer to $\approx$3\% after taking into account that only exposures with the lowest and highest flux values are rejected (Z.\ Berta-Thompson, private communication).
 Since the improvement in Figure 2 is significantly larger than 3\%, this implies that sources in addition to photon noise must contribute to the distribution.

 One likely reason is pointing jitter, which for brighter stars should lead to larger changes in pixel values which are then preferentially removed during the onboard cosmic ray rejection for 2-minute data.
 To test this, we calculated time-domain scatter for the two halves of Sector 34, which had significantly different pointing performance.
 Figure \ref{fig:scatters34} confirms that the second orbit of Sector 34, which has larger pointing jitter, shows a stronger improvement of 20-second compared to 2-minute data, especially for the brightest stars.
-The improvement becomes negligible for stars fainter than $T\approx\,13$\,mag, which implies that the onboard cosmic-ray rejection improves the photometric precision compared to the post-processing cosmic ray mitigation for faint stars.
+The improvement becomes negligible for stars fainter than $T\approx\,13$\,mag.